syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-add-Expression-columns.md

 ---
 layout: post
-title: How to add Expression columns
+title: How to add Expression columns | WindowsForms | Syncfusion
 description: how to add expression columns
 platform: WindowsForms
 control: GridGrouping